Skip to main content

 collect_max_evaluation_summaries: DEFAULT_MAX_EVAL_SUMMARIES,

-allow_telemetry_in_local_mode: false
+allow_telemetry_in_local_mode: false,

 )